You’ve Bounced Back - But Your Body Hasn’t: What Stress Leaves Behind After Recovery

 These are not just emotional patterns.
 They’re somatic cues - your body’s language of overwhelm.

-This is where deeper recovery begins.
-It’s not about pushing through.
-It’s about feeling safe enough to stop pushing at all.
+This is where deeper recovery after stress begins - not pushing through, but feeling safe enough to stop pushing at all.

 Try: